Menditect/documentation/docs/mta/frontend-test.md

 In contrast to a "Traditional" backend test in MTA, where [Mendix Microflows](mendix-microflow) can be tested, a Frontend test allows to interact with any website's user interface.

+Read the how-to section and the installation guide to enable Frontend testing.

 Preparing the structure for Frontend-testing any website is described below in [Setup Frontend Test](#setup-frontend-test).
 Teststeps that are generated, will be calling [Microflows](mendix-microflow) from the [Playwright Connector](../Tools/playwright-connector).

 Generating Teststeps specifically for testing Mendix Apps is described in [Generate Teststep(s)](#generate-teststeps).
 Teststeps that are generated, will be calling [Microflows](mendix-microflow) from the [Mendix Frontend Testkit](../Tools/playwright-testkit).

+For background information about Playwright Testing, make sure to checkout the Knowledge Base section in this documentation site.

 ## Properties